jundalisay/spblist/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-14.md

 Should I be enquired of at all by them?

-4 Every man of the Israelites that sets up his idols in his heart, and puts the stumblingblock of his iniquity before his face, and comes to the prophet, I Enki will answer him that comes according to the multitude of his idols; 5} That I may take the Israelites in their own heart, because they are all estranged from me through their idols.
+4 Every man of the Israelites that sets up his idols in his heart, and puts the stumblingblock of his iniquity before his face, and comes to the prophet, I Enki will answer him that comes according to the multitude of his idols

+5 I may take the Israelites in their own heart, because they are all estranged from me through their idols.
 22} Yet, behold, therein shall be left a remnant that shall be brought forth, [both] sons and daughters: behold, they shall come forth unto you, and you shall see their way and their doings: and you shall be comforted concerning the evil that I have brought upon Jerusalem, [even] concerning all that I have brought upon it.

 23 They shall comfort you, when you see their ways and their doings: and you shall know that I have not done without cause all that I